cflurin/homebridge-punt/README.md

 ### puntView

-puntView is a WUI (web-based user interface) that displays the Accessory Services and Characteristics in real-time. puntView incorporates an JSON-editor.
-Select `Setting` in Menu to open the JSON-editor.
-You can add/remove or even modify the accessory configuration (`config-punt.json`).
-Tap `Save`to save your changes, homebridge-punt will reload the new configuration without having to restart homebridge.
+puntView is a WUI (web-based user interface) that displays the Accessory Services and Characteristics in real-time. puntView incorporates a JSON-editor, to open the editor select `Setting` in Menu.
+You can add, remove or modify accessories without having to restart homebridge.
+Tap `Save`to save your changes, homebridge-punt will reload the new configuration.

 Type the puntView-address in your browser: